ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

 {WARNING: WARNING}

    * You will not have access to the database if the encryption key is lost.
-   * Download, print, or copy and save the key in a safe place.
-IT WILL NOT BE AVAILABLE AGAIN!
+   * Download, print, or copy and save the key in a safe place. **It will not be available again!**
    {WARNING/}

 {PANEL: Creating Encrypted Database}